 Adjustment letter is a reply letter to the buyer’s complaint or claim.
 In other words, when seller or transportation authority writes letter in response to the complaint or claim letter of the buyer, it is known as adjustment letter.
 This letter informs the customer either acceptance or rejection of their complaints and claims.
-Acceptance of the claims may take different forms such as simply regretting for the mistakes, or making correction to the mistakes through payment of compensation.
+Acceptance of the claims may take different forms such as simply regretting the mistakes, or making a correction to the mistakes through the payment of compensation.
 Reply to complaint letter plays a vital role in enhancing the goodwill of a company and maintaining relationships with the customers.

 According to Murphy and Hilderbrandt, “An adjustment letter is the reply to a compliant or claim letter”.

-Finally, we can say that an adjustment letter gives answer to the customer’s claim letter.
-Though this letter, the seller notifies the customer whether his claim is granted or rejected.
+Finally, we can say that an adjustment letter gives an answer to the customer’s claim letter.
+Through this letter, the seller notifies the customer whether his claim is granted or rejected.
 Since this letter settles the claims of the customers, it is also termed as letter of claim settlement.
 This letter helps to build and maintain goodwill with the customers.

 Factors to be considered while drafting Adjustment Letter Or, Contents of Adjustment Letter